caiknife/mp3lister/test/rustore_api_always_get_parse_null_string_error.md

 Did I use wrong parameters?

-I also found a NodeJS sdk on GitHub, https://github.com/piavart/rustore-client, the result is exactly the same as above.
+I also found a Node.js sdk on GitHub, https://github.com/piavart/rustore-client, the result is exactly the same as above.

 ``` js
 // source code rustore.js